SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 ..
 TODO: will the way to do this *actually* be described there?

-Any type that is ``Equatable`` can be used safely with the ``findValue`` function, because it is guaranteed to support the equality operator.
+Any type that is ``Equatable`` can be used safely with the ``findValue`` function, because it is guaranteed to support the equal to operator.
 To express this fact, you write a type constraint of ``Equatable`` as part of the type parameter's definition when you define the function: